Lounge

 Protection

 "As close as possible.
-Thank you both.""
+Thank you both."

 Terminal Calypso

+"Sitting there in the arrivals area, waiting.
 Delayed is displayed next to the flight number and arrival time.

-A long wait for news via the airport's PA system or her smartphone, but Odysseus remains in airplane mode.
+How profane it all has become.
+The tension is gone when myth meets technology.
+Homo Faber.
+A long wait for news via the airport's PA system or his smartphone, but Odysseus remains in the Flight mode.

 Fernando Pessoa (for a moment without heteronyms)